-In 2009, the Ostrow School of Dentistry of USC received full accreditation from the Commission on Dental Accreditation (CODA).
+In 2016, the Herman Ostrow School of Dentistry of USC received full accreditation from the Commission on Dental Accreditation (CODA).

 CODA, an independent agency recognized by the U.S. Department of Education, reviews dental schools every seven years.
 Schools are evaluated against standards that establish expectations for the school’s mission, evaluation and planning, and educational programs, as well as its governance, resources, facilities, research, practice, faculty and students.